plfa/plfa.github.io/README.md

 tested with the versions listed; either earlier or later versions may cause problems.

-You can get the appropriate version of Programming Language Foundations in Agda from Github, either by cloning the repository, or by downloading [the zip archive](https://github.com/plfa/plfa.github.io/archive/dev.zip):
+You can get the appropriate version of Programming Language Foundations in Agda from GitHub, either by cloning the repository, or by downloading [the zip archive](https://github.com/plfa/plfa.github.io/archive/dev.zip):